Virtual Courses now being run

-BML have attained City & Guilds Accreditation for our Wildlife Hazard Management training.
-Our courses meet the required benchmark ensuring the highest quality programmes and this provides external validation from a respected global brand and quality assurance for your wildlife management training.
+BML attained City & Guilds Accreditation for our Wildlife Hazard Management training in 2018.
+Our courses are therefore receive external validation from a respected global brand providing quality assurance for your wildlife management training.

-A comprehensive course, ideal for all staff involved in wildlife hazard management run over 2 or 2.5 days.
+A comprehensive course, ideal for all staff involved in wildlife hazard management run over 2 or 2.5 days at your site or in York.

 One Day Managers Course: